Grief and loss can be incredibly challenging. It feels like a heavy weight on your heart, and that’s perfectly okay.

 You don’t need to go through this difficult road alone.
 Speak with someone you trust, such as friends or relatives.
 They can offer a listening ear and comfort.
 Joining a support group with people who understand your situation can also be quite beneficial.

-In addition, you can look for professional help to cope with your grief, try speaking with a skilled psychologist who specializes in grief counseling.
-This Psychologist in Pune can offer you the assistance and support you require during this trying time.
+In addition, you can look for professional help to cope with your grief.
+Try speaking with a skilled psychologist who specializes in grief counseling.
+Psychologists can offer you the assistance and support you require during this trying time.

 Grief does not operate on a timetable.
 Healing takes time, which is completely natural.
 It’s okay if some days are easier than others.